aminshahid573/javascript-part1/README.md

 ## License

-This tutorial is licensed under the [MIT License](LICENSE).
+This tutorial is licensed under the [Pseudowebs](LICENSE).
 You are free to use, modify, and distribute the code and content for personal or commercial projects.

 ---

 Happy coding! 🚀

-This structure presents all the topics covered, followed by a section detailing the syntax and mostly used methods for each topic.
-It also includes a table summarizing the difference between `slice` and `splice`, as well as the difference between heap and stack.
-Let me know if you need any further adjustments!